ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 	# Append species name.
 To do this, sed finds lines starting with > (i.e. lines containing the sequence name) and adds “_${species}” to the end of those lines
 	sed -i "/^>/ s/$/_${species}/" $species/${species}_500bp.fasta

-	# Split all 20 sequences into their own file
+	# Split all 20 sequences into their own files
 	split -l 2 -d $species/${species}_500bp.fasta $species/${species}_

 		# Rename files to “locus_taxa.fa” format